reshamas/reshamas.github.io/_posts/2019-01-02-wimlds-2018-annual-report.md

 ## Inactive Chapters
-A chapter is considerd inactive if they did not organize at least one event in 2018.
+A chapter is considered inactive if they did not organize at least one event in 2018.
 The following chapters are currently considered inactive:
 1. Detroit Metro, Michigan
 2. Corpus Christie, Texas
 3. Sao Paolo, Brazil